Alimony/Spousal Support Attorneys

 Temporary support, also called Pendente Lite alimony, is paid during the divorce litigation.
 Rehabilitative support is alimony awarded after your divorce.
 You would receive this alimony until you have received further training and are considered self-supporting.
 It automatically ends if you remarry.
 Indefinite support otherwise known as indefinite alimony is awarded if you can prove that you cannot become self-sufficient or if there is a glaring inequity in the respective incomes between you and your spouse.
 Indefinite alimony is modifiable and will terminate if you remarry.

 Most likely, today’s economy has made it difficult for you to comply with your alimony agreement.
 If you find yourself struggling to maintain these payments, and if your alimony obligation is modifiable, do not wait until you are found in contempt for non-payment.

-When helping you with alimony, I always keep in mind that alimony carries specific tax implications for you.
-I can discuss how your alimony situation may affect your taxes.
-I want you to have clear expectations.
+When helping you with alimony, we always keep in mind that alimony carries specific tax implications for you.
+We can discuss how your alimony situation may affect your taxes.
+We want you to have clear expectations.